-Professor Wendy Warren specializes in the history of colonial North America, the colonial Caribbean, and the early modern Atlantic World.
+Professor Wendy Warren specializes in the history of colonial North America, and the early modern Atlantic World.
 She is particularly interested in the day-to-day practice of colonization, and in the negotiations and conflicts that exist between would-be rulers and the unruly.

 Professor Warren joined the department in 2010, after receiving her M.A., M.Phil., and Ph.D. in history from Yale University.
 Her first book, New England Bound: Slavery and Colonization at the Edge of an Empire (Liveright / W.W.
-Norton), describes the deadly symbiosis between slavery and colonization in an unexpected time and place: seventeenth-century New England.
+Norton), explores the lived experience of chattel bondage in seventeenth century New England, thus illuminating the deadly symbiosis between slavery and colonization.

-Professor Warren teaches graduate and undergraduate classes on colonial North America, the Atlantic world, slavery, and native American history.
+Professor Warren offers graduate and undergraduate classes on colonial North America, the Atlantic world, slavery, women, and native America.